marcoacostacarrion/marcoacostacarrion.github.io/_publications/Effort_JMP.md

 ---
-title: "From Persistence to Performance: The Effects of Elite" High Schools on Retaking and Testing'
+title: "From Persistence to Performance The Effects of Elite" High Schools on Retaking and Testing'
 collection: publications
 type: work